-3.1 The object of the Plan is to indicate the broad land use zonings for the Area so that development and redevelopment within the Area can be put under statutory planning control.
-It also provides the planning framework for preparing more
+3.1 The object of the Plan is to indicate the broad land use zonings for the area of Tai Ho so that development and redevelopment within the area of Tai Ho can be put under statutory planning control.
+It also provides the planning framework for preparing more detailed non-statutory plans which form the basis for public works planning and site reservation for various uses.

-- detailed non-statutory plans which form the basis for public works planning and site reservation for various uses. - 3.2 The Plan is to illustrate the broad principles of development and planning control only.
+3.2 The Plan is to illustrate the broad principles of development and planning control only.
 It is a small-scale plan and the boundaries between land use zones may be subject to minor adjustments as detailed planning and development proceed.